c42f/FastClosures.jl/README.md

 [![codecov.io](http://codecov.io/github/c42f/FastClosures.jl/coverage.svg?branch=master)](http://codecov.io/github/c42f/FastClosures.jl?branch=master)

-A workaround for https://github.com/JuliaLang/julia/issues/15276, somewhat in the spirit of FastAnonymous.jl.
+A workaround for https://github.com/JuliaLang/julia/issues/15276, for julia-0.6,
+somewhat in the spirit of FastAnonymous.jl.
 Provides the `@closure` macro, which wraps a closure in a `let` block to make reading variable bindings private to the closure.
 In certain cases, this make using the closure - and the code surrouding it - much faster.

 ```julia